Sergie-AGA/web-dev-explorer-next/README.md

 This is a project that aims to explore, test and aggregate a variety of Web Dev functionalities within different projects.
 In general, the project uses:
-Frontend: React JS, Next JS, Typescript, Tailwind CSS, ShadcnUI, Storybook JS and various automated testing tools Backend & Infra: Supabase, Vercel
+Frontend: React JS, Next JS, Typescript, Tailwind CSS, ShadcnUI, and various automated testing tools Backend & Infra: Supabase, Vercel
-Libraries which have small impact may not be listed here or in the project data listing
+Documentation: and documented with Storybook JS and Markdown files Libraries which have small impact may not be listed here or in the project data listing

 ## Additional Repositories